idatum/xbee3-laundry/README.md

 Installation requires turning off your home's main power, removing the circuit breaker panel cover, and clipping the CT sensors to each laundry circuit.
 Removing your panel is obviously dangerous and if you're not careful your family could find you as a smoking heap on the ground.
 So be careful.

 The circuit to detect the power state uses a **SCT-013-030 30A Non-invasive AC Current Sensor Split-Core Current Transformer**, a load bearing resistor, and a capacitor.
-The XBee3 12-bit ADC pins read the voltage across each resistor.
+The XBee3 12-bit ADC pins read the low voltage (alternating current) across each resistor.

 ### Schematic
 ![XBee3 laundry schematic](assets/images/xbee3_laundry_schematic.png)